ariakerstein/Distraqt-FullStack/README.txt

 Distraqt Final Project:
 -----------------------

-This project is based on Udacity's full stack nanodegree, project 4.
+This project is based on Udacity's full stack nanodegree.
 There are two versions - one for the restaurant menu app and one for the final project, called 'Distraqt'.
 The files prefixed with the convention 'd_*' or 'distraqt_*' indicate they are part of the Distraqt final project.
 Admittedly this is not the most intuitive way to organize this - when time permits this repo will be restructured and the README will reflect those updates.